-When you are assessing your schedule’s quality there are typically activities that you want to exclude for the analysis so they don’t cloud the results.
-You might have some activities that represent work your customer is going to do for example, that you wouldn’t assign resources to (skews Normal Tasks with No Resource metric).
+When you are assessing your schedule’s quality, there are typically activities that you want to exclude from the analysis so they don’t cloud the results.
+You might have some activities that represent work your customer is going to do for example.
+You wouldn’t assign resources to this work (skews Normal Tasks with No Resource metric).
 Also, you may have activities that deliver something external to the project but that are not directly associated with pushing the end date of a project (skews incomplete logic metric).

 You may also have activities that are far enough in the future that they haven’t been fully planned.
 All of these things are fairly typical when building a schedule.
 The issue comes when you want to do an assessment of the schedule, you don’t want to treat all activities the same.
 Acumen Fuse offers a way to exclude activities manually using the Exclude box in the activity details section of the Fuse interface.